 But is she really Black?
 Out of South Africa's sordid history of conflicts and colonization—namely the three-century tug-of-war between the Dutch and the British—came a group of people called Coloured, a catch-all cultural identity for anyone of mixed race.
 European settlers slept with indigenous Khoisan and Xhosa women, imported thousands of slaves from India, Indonesia, Malaysia, Madagascar, and other African countries, and then later tried to neatly contain the maelstrom of traditions and facial features into a single classification.
-Predictably, that didn't work so well.
+To state the obvious, it didn't work so well.